Tautvis88/pw-practice-app/NOTES.md

 2. To skip a specific test, you need to add `test.skip()`.
 3. To run a specific test, you need to add `test.only()`.
+4. To skip a specific test suite, you need to add `test.describe.skip()`.
+5. To run a specific test suite, you need to add `test.describe.only()`.

 ---